datasciencecampus/chrono_lens/README-localhost.md

 Finally, images can be deleted once no longer required.

-## Discovering available image sources
+## Discovering Available Image Sources
 This is initiated by manually looking for public sources of data, as we are focused on a publicly available and reusable solution.
 If you are using your own data, this step is simply to determine